google-marketing-solutions/gps_soteria/docs/GUIDE.md

-There is a requirement to use Firestore Native, if you've already used Datastore mode, then you'll have to create a new project and store profit data for each product in a Firestore document.
+There is a requirement to use Firestore Native, if you've already used Datastore mode, then you'll have to create a new project and store profit data for each product in a Firestore document
 ([read more](https://cloud.google.com/datastore/docs/firestore-or-datastore)).

 The recommended way is to set each Firestore document ID to the product ID, this